Night Sky Tonight: What to See This Week

 Below, you’ll find sky events arranged by date, with quick viewing tips to help you choose the best nights for stargazing.
 All dates are listed in GMT, so the exact calendar date may differ in your local time zone; however, the times shown on the sky maps are given in local time.

-Night Sky Tonight: Moon near the Pleiades, Mars and Uranus on July 10-11
+Night Sky Tonight: Antares near the Moon on August 21

-Night Sky Tonight: New Moon on July 14
+Night Sky Tonight: M7 and M8 near the Moon on August 22

 Night Sky Tonight: Bottom Line